robrighter/node-boilerplate/README.md

 2. To never install anything outside of the project directory (For easier production deployment)
 3. To make it easy to install additional modules within the project directory
 4. To enable easy upgrade or freezing of project dependencies
+(These goals are much easier to meet now that node includes the node_modules convention)

 To start a project: